 – Armstrong Clark Deck Stain can be purchased for $38.99-$45.99 depending on the opacity of the formula.
 In our test experience, Armstrong Clark had one of the best spread rates of any stain.
 We used a total of 3.5 gallons on our 600 square foot deck applied in one coat.

 – At 2 years we noticed some slight mold growth on top of the Armstrong Clark stain in some shaded areas.
 We did not detect any mildew spores within the stain as the mildew spores could be wiped away using a wet towel.

 Ease of Application: 9

 – The Armstrong Clark Deck Stain was super easy to apply and extremely user-friendly.
 Upon the manufacturer’s claims of being able to apply in direct sunlight, we tested our application on a 90-degree day in full sun.
-We were surprised the stain did not dry too quickly and applied evenly in those conditions.
+We were surprised the stain did not dry too quickly and applied evenly in those conditions, avoiding potential issues with Applying a Deck Stain in Full Sun.
 There were no excess dripping issues on the railings even though we applied using a pump sprayer and back wiped with a stain brush.
 The semi-transparent stain applied well using this method.